 Starting from version 2015, Visual Studio comes with its own code analysis engine (Roslyn) and provides its own light bulbs feature to perform quick actions including refactoring and fixing errors.

-If there is a similar ReSharper's quick-fix, the Visual Studio's quick action is not displayed.
+If there is a similar ReSharper's quick-fix or context action, the Visual Studio's quick action is not displayed.

 This feature is supported in the following languages and technologies:

 The instructions and examples given here address the use of the feature in C#.
 For details specific to other languages, see corresponding topics in the ReSharper by language section.